MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-660-Fisheries-off-West-Coast-States/subpart-D-West-Coast-GroundfishLimited-Entry-Trawl-Fisheries/section-660.131.md

 (*2*) South of 40°30′ N. lat.—April 15.

-(3) *Pacific whiting trip limits.* For Shorebased IFQ Program vessels targeting Pacific whiting outside the primary season, the “per trip” limit for whiting is announced in Table 1 of this subpart.
+(3) *Pacific whiting trip limits.* For Shorebased IFQ Program vessels targeting Pacific whiting outside the primary season, the “per trip” limit for whiting is announced in table 1b of this subpart.
 The per-trip limit is a routine management measure under § 660.60(c).
-This trip limit includes any whiting caught shoreward of 100 fm (183 m) in the Eureka management-area.
-The per-trip limit for other groundfish species are announced in Table 1 (North) and Table 1 (South) of this subpart and apply as follows:
+This trip limit includes any whiting caught shoreward of 100 fm (183 m) in the Eureka management area.
+The per-trip limit for other groundfish species are announced in tables 1b (North) and 1b (South) of this subpart and apply as follows:

 (i) During the groundfish cumulative limit periods both before and after the primary whiting season, vessels may use either small and/or large footrope gear, but are subject to the more restrictive trip limits for those entire cumulative periods.